Professor Susan Broomhall FAHA

 Location: ACU Melbourne Campus

 Susan Broomhall leads the Gender and Women's History Research Centre in the Institute for Humanities and Social Sciences.
 She is the author of numerous monographs and edited collections.
-Her current research includes the experiences of Korean women in the sixteenth and seventeenth centuries; women's activities and the role of gender ideologies in shaping experiences in the Dutch East India Company; the role of gender ideologies in early modern natural research management regarding forests and waterways in particular; and women's participation in agricultural innovations since the early modern period.
+Her current research includes women's activities and the role of gender ideologies in shaping experiences in the Dutch East India Company; the role of gender ideologies in early modern natural resource management and agricultural innovations from the early modern period to modern Australia, and women's activities at the Joseon Korean court.

-- Gender and the Dutch East India Company (Amsterdam UP, contracted)
+- Gender and the Dutch East India Company (for Amsterdam UP)

-- Gender and the Glove in Early Modern England, with James Daybell (Amsterdam UP, contracted)
+- Gender and the Glove in Early Modern England, with James Daybell (for Amsterdam UP)

 - The Identities of Catherine de' Medici (Brill, 2021)